DocumentationBook/SphinxDocumentation/tutorial/graphics/plantuml.rst

          end note
          @enduml

 #.
 Build the documentation as you usually do.
-You will get the following graphic:
+You will get the following graph:

    .. uml::